guillemborrell/thermopy/readme.md

 ## Changelog:

+v0.5.3:

+	- Merged with original thermopy and discarding the 'thermopy3' name

 v0.5.2:

     - Changed the names from thermopy to thermopy3 because the former was already in use in pypi.